 Sirleaf returned to Liberia in the 1990s, after the violent overthrow of General Doe.
 She ran for president in 1997, but the victor in that contest, Charles Taylor, forced her into exile yet again.
 Taylor’s rule proved disastrous, embroiling Liberia in war with its neighbors, while the country descended into chaos.
 When Taylor fell from power, Sirleaf returned to chair a national commission on government reform, setting the stage for Liberia’s first truly free election in decades.

 After winning a decisive victory in the 2005 election, President Sirleaf moved quickly to repair the wounds of years of misrule and disorder.
-She introduced free and compulsory elementary education, and has pursued foreign investment and land reform.
+She introduced free and compulsory elementary education, and pursued foreign investment and land reform.
+After election to two six-year terms, she announced her decision to retire.
+Defying her own party, she endorsed a former opponent to succeed her, ensuring a peaceful transfer of power.
 Her courage and tenacity in facing down her most ruthless adversaries have earned this diminutive grandmother a fitting nickname, the Iron Lady of Africa.

 Going back for a moment to the Liberia of your childhood, paint a picture of what it was like politically and socially at that time.
 Was there a lot of strife?
 Was it a relatively peaceful period?